-L’Taken Social Justice Seminar (Grades 10-12): This annual trip to Washington, D.C. is one of the most memorable and most highly anticipated events of the tenth grade year!
+L’Taken Social Justice Seminar (Grades 10-12): This trip to Washington, D.C. is one of the most memorable and most highly anticipated events!
 Students are given an incredible opportunity to impact our country as they share their views on social justice topics with decision-makers on Capitol Hill.
 The program, run by the Religious Action Center of Reform Judaism, is designed to help teens gain a unique understanding of the political process and see how Jewish values are relevant in today’s world.
 Participants learn about issues that are relevant to us personally and collectively, as Jews and as Americans.
 The trip culminates with meetings in congressional and senatorial offices on Capitol Hill where we will personally lobby for the issues of our choice.
-This year’s scheduled trip dates are December 9-12, 2022.

 What are our students saying?